redis/docs/content/operate/rc/databases/rdi/setup.md

 ## Share source database credentials

-You need to share your source database credentials in an Amazon secret with Redis Cloud so that the pipeline can connect to your database.
+You need to share your source database credentials and certificates in an Amazon secret with Redis Cloud so that the pipeline can connect to your database.

 In the [AWS Management Console](https://console.aws.amazon.com/), use the **Services** menu to locate and select **Security, Identity, and Compliance** > **Secrets Manager**.
 [Create a secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_secret.html) of type **Other type of secret** with the following key/value fields: